OscarAraya18/OscarAraya18/README.md

 ### 💻 About me 💻

- 🧭 &nbsp; Constantly learning new technologies
+🧭 &nbsp; Constantly learning new technologies.
+🎓 &nbsp; Computer Engineering (CE) student at the Costa Rican Institute of Technology.
+🇨🇷